TIR4N4Z0R05/AUTMAV-WINDOW-DETECTOR/README.md

 # AUTMAV-WINDOW-DETECTOR
-THIS Sofware debug and develop by AUTMAV (Autunoumus airial vehicle labratory)
+THIS Software is debugged and Developed by mhkazemi  (Autonomous Arial Vehicle laboratory) mhkazemi_engineer@yahoo.com

-for use from this software follow below step:
+for use from this software please follow below step:

 1-copy this cod in your ROS workspace